Itch Relief for Dogs : Best Products Review

 The natural ingredients work to moisturise your dog's coat whilst offering ongoing relief from itchy skin.

-The shampoo needs diluting before use, so a little goes a long way.
+It's worth noting that this shampoo needs diluting before use, so a little goes a long way.
 Amazing reviews from some very happy dog parents.

 Always leave the shampoo on your dog's coat for a few minutes before rinsing.
 This enables the ingredients and essential oils time to clean and moisturise your dog's coat.

-4. Vet's Best Hot Spot
+Vet's Best Hot Spot Spray